Who Plans On Getting Sunburned? Nobody.

 – Using only Aloe Vera, and gooping it on so much that it turns you into a green glob monster.

 - “I never get sunburned.” – This is usually said by the person who always gets sunburned.
-Over 100,000,000 Americans get sunburned every Summer, so don’t fall victim to the status quo, prep your beach gear with organic products that actually work.
+Over 100,000,000 Americans get sunburned every Summer, some of them get sunburned more than once!
+So, don’t fall victim to sneaky sunburn, prep your beach gear with Organic Suncare products.

 - “I always reapply sunscreen, so I’m good.” – Once again, usually said by the person who never reapplies sunscreen.
 The fact is, 67% of people that get sunburned, do so because they never reapplied sunscreen a second or third time.

 - “Soap is terrible for sunburned skin!” – Truth is, the wrong soap can be the most terrible sunburn agitator.
 Reason being, you absorb the water you bathe in, so that first shower after you get sunburned is vital, as your skin is super thirsty.
 But, if you use right soap, it can significantly reduce sunburn faster than any other method.
-The soap your use soaks in faster and deeper, because it gets absorbed in with the fresh water.
-So, when someone says soap is terrible for sunburned skin, they are still 99% correct, because now there’s ONE soap that’s good for sunburn!
+The soap you use soaks into your skin very quickly, because your skin is dehydrated and bathing is a great source of fresh water.
+So, when someone says soap is terrible for sunburned skin, they are still 99% correct.
+But, now there’s ONE soap that’s good for sunburn!

 - “I’ll just sunburn my way to a tan, some color is better than no color…” – The reason this hardly ever works, is because the sun burns off the top layer of your skin.
 Then, after all the pain and peeling, you’re right back to where you started.
 It’s better to build a tan slowly, so the melanocytes in your skin can produce more melanin, which will create a naturally darker pigment to your skin over time.(Or, more freckles as some may have it…)